-Those whom have witnessed their parents’ oppression, being taken advantage of and put down, then experience similar things themselves have a high risk to carry a sense of hurt, defeat and perhaps anger toward this state of being.
+Those whom have witnessed their ancestors' oppression, being taken advantage of and put down, then experience similar things themselves have a high risk to carry a sense of hurt, defeat and perhaps anger toward this state of being.
 These uncomfortable sources of energy require an outlet.
+When outlets can't reach upwardly to where they belong, they go out sideways.
 Outlets can take a multitude of forms, turning inwardly (self harm, negative, restrictive thinking patterns, suicidal ideation, self-sabotage), or outwardly (hurting others, jealousy, abusive relationships, sabotaging of others, homicidal ideation).
-This outlet-requiring energy that exists paired with the deep-rooted belief systems that one does not deserve to, nor is entitled to rise above and achieve goodness in this life may lead to the exhibition of lateral violence.
+These messages may be internalized, thus creating communities where Internalized Oppression causes harm

 “When individuals feel inferior, inadequate and afraid, they take on the qualities of the oppressor as a way of acquiring strength and an illusion of power.”